radarFudan/radarFudan.github.io/_posts/2021-08-04-paper-reading-DPG-DDPG.md

 ---
 layout: post
-title: "paper reading: DDPG"
+title: "paper reading: DPG and DDPG"
 date: 2021-08-04
 ---

 ## Paper 8
 [Deep DPG](https://arxiv.org/abs/1509.02971)

-## Intro
+## What is the difference between DPG and DDPG?